-Complications of bariatric surgery are mostly related to the GI tract.
-Patients undergoing bariatric surgery can have complications during the surgical procedure, immediately after the surgery, and later even up to one year or so.
+Patients undergoing bariatric surgery can have complications during the surgical procedure, immediately after the surgery, and later even up to 15 years.

-The early complications of bariatric surgery are mostly because of the change in the anatomy of the gut, wound infection, or bleeding.
+The early bariatric surgery complications are mostly because of the change in the anatomy of the gut, wound infection, or bleeding.

 - peptic ulcers,